 Why My Garage Door Won’t Work

 Several problems can keep your garage door from working.
-The issue could be as simple as an unplugged motor or as complex as needing new springs.
-Your first step is to assess the problem so you can properly describe it to the garage door repair person.
+The issue could be as simple as an unplugged motor or as complex as needing a new garage door spring system.
+Your first step is to assess the problem so you can properly describe it to the garage door repair technician.
 If you have a minor issue, you might be able to fix it yourself, but it’s never a bad idea to call a professional for a thorough examination and repair of the problem.
 You could have more than one thing wrong with your garage door that needs an expert eye to spot.

 1. Remote Stops Working